verc-online/HotelManagement/README.md

 # Roadmap
 * ~~Add instructions to build container~~
+* Figure out where to put Dockerfile and StoredProcedures
 * Make WPF app
 * Make readme look viable
 * Shove this repo in all the cracks and resume